googleworkspace/apps-script-oauth2/README.md

 See the sample [`TwitterAppOnly.gs`](samples/TwitterAppOnly.gs) for a working example.

 ## Compatibility

 This library was designed to work with any OAuth2 provider, but because of small differences in how they implement the standard it may be that some APIs aren't compatible.
 If you find an API that it doesn't work with, open an issue or fix the problem yourself and make a pull request against the source code.

+This library is designed for server-side OAuth flows, and client-side flows with implicit grants (`response_type=token`) are not supported.

 ## Breaking changes